Skip to main content

 Vehicle Code section 40902 permits a challenge to a traffic infraction citation in writing, without having to personally appear in court.
 A trial by written declaration does not require a court appearance by either party.
 Trial is through written declarations submitted by the recipient of the citation and the law enforcement officer who issued the citation.
 The judge will enter a judgment based on the written testimony and documentary evidence presented.

 This option is available for most traffic infractions where a mandatory court appearance is not required.
-Your Courtesy Notice will advise you if a personal appearance is required.
+Your Reminder Notice will advise you if a personal appearance is required.

 If you are found not guilty the bail forfeiture amount you paid will be refunded to you by the court.
 If you are found guilty, the judicial officer will assess the amount of fine you are required to pay.
 The bail forfeiture amount you paid will be applied to the fine.
 If the fine is less than the bail deposit, any balance will be refunded by the court.
 If the fine is more than the bail deposit, you will be responsible for paying the balance due.